-The creation, compilation, transfer and deposition of the archaeological archive followed the regulations of the Chartered Institute for Archaeologists Standards and Guidance (CIfA, 2014a; 2014b).
-At the time of writing the environmental samples were under the curatorship of WA.
+The creation, compilation, transfer and deposition of the archaeological archive followed in line with the regulations of the Chartered Institute for Archaeologists Standards and Guidance (ClfA, 2014a; 2014b).
+At the time of writing the finds assemblage was under the curatorship of WA, and the digital and paper archive under the curatorship of ABA.
 Upon completion of the project the paper archive and all digital data including photographs will be lodged with the Royal Commission on Ancient and Historical Monuments of Wales (RCAHMW) in Aberystwyth.
-Digital copies of the report will be submitted to Horizon who will then distribute to stakeholders.
+Digital copies of the report will be submitted to Horizon who will then distributed to stakeholders.
 Printed versions will only be produced if specifically requested.
 ABA will hold a digital version of the archive indefinitely.